 In March 2021, we closed a \$1.5 million loan with Newsoara.
-The loan is non-interest bearing, unsecured and has a maturity date of March 5, 2022.
+The loan is non-interest bearing and unsecured.
+Subsequent to January 31, 2022, the maturity date of the \$1.5 million loan was amended from March 5, 2022 to June 30, 2022.
 In connection with the loan, we canceled the reversionary right in the Newsoara license agreement that previously entitled Zenith, for no additional consideration, to re-acquire ownership of patents in the Territories previously assigned to Newsoara.
 Recognizing the loan initially at fair value resulted in a \$0.2 million gain within financing costs during the year ended April 30, 2021.